HomeMitsubishi

 Best SUVs

 KBB.com’s team of seasoned professionals spend time testing every SUV on the market and then rate them.
-According to our expert staff of vehicle evaluators, here are the Best Mid-Size SUVs when it comes to performance, reliability, comfort, safety and more.
+According to our expert staff of vehicle evaluators, here are the Best 2-Row SUVs when it comes to performance, reliability, comfort, safety and more.
 Read how we rate cars

-Best Mid-Size Suvs
+Best 2-row Suvs

 #1

-2025 Honda Pilot image
+2026 Honda CR-V image

-2026 Hyundai Palisade image
+2026 Hyundai Kona image

-2026 Hyundai Palisade
+2026 Hyundai Kona

 2026 Hyundai Santa Fe image